 - How to be a good sport when playing games/sports with friends

 - How to handle arguments and disagreements with friends and in relationships

 - How to handle rejection, teasing, bullying, rumours/gossip, and cyberbullying

-Parent and teen sessions are held at the same time but in different rooms.
-On the days with only a teen session parents are not required to stay.
+Parent/carer and teen sessions are held at the same time but in different rooms.
+On the days with only a teen session, parents are not required to stay.

-This group is appropriate for teens who want to learn how to make and keep friends including teens with:
+This group is appropriate for any teen who wants to learn how to make and keep friends.

 $59.76 per hour